 - Implement various communications protocols (e.g., partner portal, emails for approved deals, on claims forms, direct emails from account managers, telephone calls OEM account manager) and customized messaging for each channel partner and especially for the partners that are not complying with agreement/pricing program terms.

 - Integrate monitoring results into message boards on your partner portal (e.g., progress on achievement, notices on deals about to expire, warnings if they are not tracking towards commitments).

 This will increase awareness, eliminate surprise, and lay the groundwork for any potential repercussions (e.g., clawbacks or ineligibility for certain pricing programs) as a result of non-compliance.
 At this point, the partner will have had to been aware of the risks.

 Connor is re-imagining channel compliance with a globally distributed team of consultants with deep Big 4 and industry experience, and local expertise.
 Our technology-first approach is tailored to your specific channel environment and is powered by our dedicated team of passionate compliance experts.

-With customized support from Connor Consulting, your channel audit program can pay for itself within 12 months.
+With customized support from Connor, your channel audit program can pay for itself within 12 months.
 In fact, past channel programs have historically exceeded 10x ROIs.

 Get Started with Unparalleled Expertise and Service